TABLE OF CONTENTS

-We keep record of rejected Price Points so they can't be added to the Price Guide again, and we plan to display them on Database Items for reference in the future.
+We keep record of rejected Price Points so they can't be added to the Price Guide again, and we have future plans to display them on Database Items for transparency.

-Note that there are certain sites, like Mercari and Whatnot, whose sales we can't track.
-More information on why that is can be found here.
+Note that there are certain sites, like Whatnot and Amazon, whose sales we can't use as Price Points.

-Flag it!
+Please flag it so we can fix it!
 But please note that we need to have a good reason for removing a price.
 Feeling that the Estimated Value should be higher or lower than currently shown is not a valid reason to flag a Price Point.
 Values of collectibles go up and down over time, and our purpose is to show those changes without bias.
-We do that by recording every legitimate sale no matter the price.
-Flagging is a privilege of membership and we might restrict your membership if it is abused.
+We do that by recording every legitimate sale possible no matter the price.
+Flagging is a privilege and we might restrict your membership if that privilege is abused.

 Due to limited resources we cannot discuss individual prices outside the Squad.
 All flags are reviewed by experienced Squad members and resolved as soon as possible.